Akasathinte Niram: Critical response

-Paresh C. Palicha of Rediff.com wrote a positive review and gave a 3/5 rating.
+Paresh C. Palicha of Rediff.com gave the film a 3/5 rating.
 The reviewer said, "This somewhat meditative treatment runs the risk of distancing the viewer.
 One can see the influence of the Japanese master Akira Kurosawa's Dreams and South Korean director Kim Ki Duk's Spring, Summer, Fall, Winter... and Spring here.
 One can also see that leaving the characters nameless is becoming Dr Biju's stamp: every character was nameless in his previous film Veettilekkulla Vazhi.
 In the end, we can say that this visually grand film is meditative in nature and silently attractive."

 C. Sujit Chandra Kumar of Deccan Chronicle gave the film four stars in a scale of five.

 Metromatinee.com also published a positive write-up which reads: "If you miss this, you will miss a good color of Malayalam film."

 However, Aswin Kumar of The Times of India wrote an average review and gave a 2/5 rating and said, "The sequences, in spite of their moving visuals, seldom linger in the viewer's mind.
 They don't leave anything behind."